MSMO-ABSA: Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis: Results and Analysis

 \subsection{Excursion: Comparison with LLMs}

 As recent advances in LLMs emerge, we also evaluate the LLM performance on the ABSA task to compare with our method.
 We evaluate the LLMs in two ways: by zero-shot prompting \citep{wu2024evaluating}, and by fine-tuning the LLMs on the source language (English) and then validating on target languages (similar to the supervised baseline).
 For zero-shot prompting, we apply the instruction-tuned version of GPT-4o \cite{gpt40modelcard}, Gemma-2 9B \cite{gemmateam2024gemma2improvingopen}, Llama-3.1 8B \cite{llama31modelcard}, and Mistral 7B \cite{jiang2023mistral7b}, and Qwen2.5 7B \cite{qwen2.5}.
 For fine-tuning, we employ the LoRA approach \cite{hu2022lora} on the four open-weight LLMs using the base models.
 We present the results in Table \ref{tab:llm}.
-The prompt used for zero-shot prompting is shown in Appendix \ref{sec:setup_llm}.
+We apply the same prompt used in \citet{wu2024evaluating} to the models in zero-shot settings with only the prompt template as the system prompt.

 Still, our proposed MSMO method with multilingual distillation demonstrates a marked advancement in average performance, significantly outperforming the highest-scoring LLMs in zero-shot (GPT-4o) and in LoRA fine-tuning (Qwen-2.5).
 This suggests that while these LLMs excel in various NLP tasks, they may not be as effective for nuanced token-level classification tasks without additional fine-tuning \citep{wang2023gpt,nie2024decomposed}.
 Notably, performance across languages varies, with Spanish achieving relatively higher scores and French lower compared to other languages.
 This observation is consistent with the results obtained from our MSMO approach.